Anal Cancer: Frequently Asked Questions

 about what causes anal cancer and are looking for ways to prevent and treat it.

-Vaccines for HPV are now available.
-While they were developed to help prevent cervical
+A vaccine for HPV is now available.
+It was developed to help prevent cervical cancer,

-cancer, they might be able to prevent anal cancer as well.
-New medicine treatments
+but it may be able to prevent anal cancer as well.
+New medicine treatments for people

 Researchers are also studying new treatments for anal cancer.
 Radiosensitizing agents